multilingual-malaysian/SRJKC_resources/index.md

 {% include figure.html image="/SRJKC_resources/assets/default-social-image-small.png" alt="SRJKC Resource Centre" %}

+SRJKC Resource Centre is a site that contains a number of key resources to help students in learning Chinese.
+The resources are based on SRJKC Chinese Textbooks.

 #### What are the available resources?
 At this moment, the focus is on Chinese Year 1 to Year 6.
 For each year, there are:
 1. **Audio reading** of each chapter (mp3 - playable on the browser itself and downloadable).